What type of content do you primarily create?

 THEME MUSIC OUT

-If you’re wondering how to choose the best audio clips for the middle part of your trailer, look no further than Underlord.
+If you're wondering how to choose the best audio clips for the middle part of your podcast trailer, look no further than Underlord.
 Go to the sidebar in Descript, click Underlord, head to the Repurpose menu, and click Create clips or Find highlights.
-You can also ask Underlord to Create highlight reel.
-With AI, it’s all about the prompts, so play around with different prompts until you get what you want.
+You can also ask Underlord to Create highlight reel to automatically identify compelling moments.
+With AI, it's all about the prompts, so play around with different prompts until you get the engaging trailer clips you want.

-Another variation is to use one of your provocative audio clips as a “cold open.”
+Another variation for your podcast trailer is to use one of your provocative audio clips as a 'cold open.'
 Many interview-driven podcasts start this way.
-No music, no introduction, just an audio clip that grabs your attention.
+No music, no introduction, just an audio clip that grabs your attention immediately and hooks potential listeners.

 For example, say you're producing a true crime show that takes place in commercial kitchens.
 Your trailer might start with this from a sous-chef setting the scene for the listener: “It was two in the morning.
 I forgot something and had to go back to the kitchen.
 As soon as I went in, I knew something was wrong.
 The lights were left on.
 The refrigerator was hanging open.
 Chef's knives were on the counter and I knew the skipper never left them behind when he left for the night.
 Then I heard the sirens.”